theobald-software/theobald-software.github.io/_includes/_content/en/tables/having-clause.md

 {: .box-note }
 **Note:** When fields with the same name exist in different tables, the field names must be formatted as [table name]~[field name], e.g., MAKT~MATNR.
 This can be the case with [table joins](./table-joins).

+### HAVING Clause Syntax

-With regard to syntax and formulas, the same rules apply as for the [WHERE Clause](./where-clause).
+With regard to syntax and formulas, the same rules apply as for the [WHERE Clause](./where-clause#where-clause-syntax).